Natalie Darwitz: Coaching

 In August 2008, Darwitz was named assistant coach of her alma mater, the University of Minnesota's, women's ice hockey team.
 At the conclusion of the 08–09 NCAA campaign, she left to return as a full-time member of the US National Team.

 On August 2, 2011, she announced her new position as the head coach of the Lakeville South High School girls' ice hockey team.
 The Lakeville South Cougars finished the 2011/2012 season with a record of 21–1–6. and the 2012/2013 season with a record of 16–2–9.

 From the 2015–16 through 2020–21 seasons, she served as the head coach of the Hamline University women's ice hockey team.
 They finished the 2017–18 season by going to the Frozen Four and placing 3rd in the nation.
 On July 29, 2021, she was hired as an assistant coach for her alma mater, the University of Minnesota women's hockey team.

 On June 7, 2023, she was announced as co-head coach of the Hill-Murray women's hockey team, along with Jake Bobrowski.

 Managing

 On September 1, 2023, the Professional Women's Hockey League (PWHL) announced that Darwitz would be the general manager for the new PWHL Minnesota team.
 Darwitz and PWHL Minnesota parted ways in June 2024, shortly after winning the league's inaugural championship.

 Personal life

 Darwitz has two siblings, and her parents are Scott and Nancy.
+She has two sons.